kazimuth/tendon/DESIGN.md

 by hand.]

-load base crate in full. find paths to cargo and rust-src. for each item-macro in crate:
+load base crate in full. find paths to cargo and rust-src. for each macro in crate:
     expand macro
 for each exported item in crate:
     resolve all contained paths.